 In the years that have followed, MDIA has undergone many changes, expanding into new areas of service and altering some of its activities, but always retaining its basic purpose.
 Its membership has grown from a few dozen to several hundred persons, its list of publications has become rich and varied, and its roster of interpretive hikes and art exhibitions has become impressive.

 Who knows what challenges the next quarter century may bring?
-One thing, however, is certain: MDIA will need, and value, the continuing support of its friends, members, and the state Park service.
+One thing, however, is certain: MDIA will need, and value, the continuing support of its friends, members, and the California State Park.